queue-miscreant/chatango-client/README.md

 >###		/(command name) will run the function
 >###		Decorated function arguments:
 >			arglist:	Space-delimited values following the command name

+>##	client.opener(extension)
+>###		Function run on attempt to open link.
+Special case 'htmllink' is run on unhandled extensions
+>###		Decorated function arguments:
+>			client:	The client object.
+Passed so that blurbs can be printed from within functions
+>			link:	The link retrieved
+>			ext:	(Optional for 'htmllink') The extension captured

 >##	client.chatfilter
 >###		Function run on attempt to push message.
 If any filter returns false, the message is not pushed
 >###		Decorated function arguments: